nops-io/nops-docs/pages/Copilot/copilot-asg-by-tag.md

 1. You must have already configured the appropriate Lambda roles for Copilot as per [these instructions](/copilot-asg-stackset.html)

+## Integrate ASGs by tag ##

-## Integrate nOps Compute Copilot with your ASGs by adding the following Tags:<a id="integrate-nops-compute-copilot-with-your-asgs-by-adding-the-following-tags"></a>
+Integrate nOps Compute Copilot with your ASGs by adding the following Tags:<a id="integrate-nops-compute-copilot-with-your-asgs-by-adding-the-following-tags"></a>

 | **Tag Key**                                  | **Tag Value**                                                                                                                   | **Required** |
 |----------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|--------------|